eea/art17-consultation/docs/user/source/conclusions.rst

 Regardless of the role granted, a successful assessment added would formaly look the way the next figure depicts.

 .. figure:: images/conclusion_added_sample.png
-   :alt: Add a conclusion
+   :alt: Successfully add a conclusion

-   Add a conclusion
+   Successfully add a conclusion

 Edit assessments
 ----------------